 The world of virtual reality is expanding day by day.
 Although the price of an omnidirectional virtual treadmill is a little costly people are accepting these ideas goodly.

-In the very future, we will see some cheapest VR treadmills and we can gift these VR treadmills to our loving persons.
+In the very future, we will see some cheapest VR treadmills and we can gift them to our loving persons.